seonghokim/Study/README.md

 [Caution] The source code may differ from that written on the referenced site.
 (Modified and in use)

 I update the source code or summary file daily :) (Except for work/employment preparation/special day like family trip)
+- These days, I am learning about developing vehicle-related devices for work, so I have not been able to upload other study materials. (data not allowed to be disclosed)
+- Once I enter a stable period related to work, I will upload study materials.

 Reference site link:  (Later, I will share the homepage link that I referred)